World War 3 Alert: Russian Bombers Buzz Alaska Coast — Does Russia Want Alaska Returned?

 While the alleged Russian desire to reclaim Alaska from the United States provided one element of context to the Russian nuclear bomber fly-by of Kodiak Island — just off the southern coast of Alaska — on Monday, the confrontation in the skies also comes amidst the U.S. domestic controversy over Trump’s ties to Russia, and whether Trump promised concessions to the Russian government in exchange for their use of Russian hackers and propaganda that could help him win the 2016 presidential election.

 Several congressional committees are now investigating those allegations, and on Monday, a British journalist reported that last July, one of Trump’s then-advisors, Carter Page, visited Moscow “carrying with him a pre-recorded tape of Donald Trump offering to change American policy if he were to be elected, to make it more favorable to Putin.

-In exchange,” the report continued, “Page was authorized directly by Trump to request the help of the Russian government in hacking the election.”
+The report continued, “In exchange, Page was authorized directly by Trump to request the help of the Russian government in hacking the election.”

 MORE DONALD TRUMP RUSSIA SCANDAL STORIES FROM THE INQUISITR